migliori/sitemap-crawler/README.md

 # sitemap-crawler
 Sitemap crawler/generator.
-For given URL it will return sitemap XML file with URLs and images.
+For the given URL it will return sitemap XML file with URLs and images.

 Can be used as Standalone or with Ajax (build sitemap, submit to Search Engines & show results on a button click)